 (3) The Internet service provider of the user

 (4) The IP address of the user

 (6) Websites from which the user's system reaches our website

 (7) Websites accessed by the user's system via our website

 The data is also stored in the log files of our system.
-Not affected by this are the IP addresses of the user or other data that enable the assignment of the data to a user.
-This data is not stored together with other personal data of the user.
+This does not affect the IP addresses of the user or other data that enable the assignment of the data to a user.
+These data are not stored together with other personal data of the user.